Teaching More Than a Movement

 Mrs. Pressly worked as a Cotillion Marshal in high school after moving to Kinston from Charleston, S.C.
 She danced for sixteen years.
 She graduated from East Carolina University (Greenville, N.C.) with a degree in Child Life.
-Today, she works for Lenoir County Schools as its Family Literacy/Preschool Coordinator.
+Most recently, Mrs. Pressly worked for Lenoir County Schools as its Family Literacy/Preschool Coordinator.

-Mrs. Pressly and her husband live in Kinston.
+Mrs. Pressly and her husband live in Atlantic Beach.
 They have three children, including a son who serves as a Cotillion Marshal.
 Mrs. Pressly and her husband both enjoy social dancing, and pride themselves in passing their love of dance to their children.

 Mrs. Lauren Lewis